jiyometrik/jiyometrik/dotfiles/README.md

-# g-e-o-m-e-t-r-i-c-/dotfiles-wsl
+# g-e-o-m-e-t-r-i-c-/dotfiles

-A place for me to dump my WSL dotfiles for easier access.
+A place for me to dump my dotfiles (for WSL and my VM) for easier access.

 -   My `init.vim` (Neovim) and `.vimrc` (Vim).
 -   **Plugins**